How to...

 Notifications

 The default app for handling Glue42 Notifications can be customized visually or altogether replaced with your own custom Notifications App.
-It is also possible to filter notifications, enable or disable notification toasts and specify their size and duration through configuration.
-For more details on how to configure, customize or replace the default notification apps, see the Notifications section.
+For more details on how to customize or replace the default notification apps, see the Notifications section.

 Themes